i-MSCP/plugins/incubator/CronJobs/README.md

 * libpam-chroot
 * msmtp

-You can install this package by executing the following command:
+You can install these packages by executing the following command:

 	# aptitude install libpam-chroot msmtp